openlibraryenvironment/reshare-doc/doc/directory-entry-propagation.md

 To do this, we need to draw a distinction between two kinds of record:

-* Directory-entry records are the information that makes up the actual directory, about entites of interest to the wider ReShare organisation: libraries, branches, etc.
+* Directory-entry records are the information that makes up the actual directory, about entities of interest to the wider ReShare organization: libraries, branches, etc.
 * Node records describe the nodes of the directory-propagation network, and are of interest only to the Directory system itself.